-Depending upon your needs, a small portable building that was intended to be an office or guard shack can serve as a cabin.
+Depending upon your needs, a small portable building that was intended to be an office, security shack, or guard shack can serve as a cabin.
 For example, if having a small hunting blind or bird watching room is your goal, a small portable office is an affordable, easy, fast way to meet that need.
 In addition, if your main goal is to have additional space to relax, perhaps you can simply give your current home a cabin-like feel that connects it to the outdoors with a prefab sunroom.
 Sometimes creative thinking, and really thinking through your needs, helps you realize that you need something very different than you thought.

 Build Your Own Cabin

 Tip #5: Building your own cabin can be expensive but rewarding.